jewelthomaswilliams1/Elk_Stack/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
 =======

-## Response ##

 Load balancing ensures that the application will be highly _accessible_, in addition to restricting _access_ to the network.